BHFock/git-cl/docs/design-notes.md

 ### Why store metadata in .git/ instead of tracked files?
 - Keeps changelists separate from version control as a "pre staging area"
-- Survives repository moves whilst staying private to local development
+- Survives repository moves while staying private to local development

 ### Why use a single file instead of a Python package?
 - Zero-dependency installation and easy deployment